yellowmessenger/platform-documentation/docs/orchestratorBotId.md

 ```
 ​
-> It can be used to generate and check if the orchetrator BotId.
+> It can be used to generate and check if the orchestrator BotId.